KushBlazingJudah/website/thoughts.md

   Provide the simple implementation as an alternative to the complex implementation.
 - UNIX philosophy of "write programs to do one task and well" is cool.
+  However, I find I don't have many opportunities to follow it, or following it would lead to huge inefficiencies.
 - Write applications and services that rely heavily on the Internet to work on even the slowest of the connections.
 Don't assume a symmetrical 10gbit fiber link with <10ms latency, assume 1mbit download and 0.2mbit up with 200ms latency.
 - Same can be applied for applications themselves.
-Write for a Pentium and 1GB of ram, not for an overclocked 64 core 6GHz beast with a terabyte of memory.
+Write for a Pentium and 1GB of RAM, not for an overclocked 64 core 6GHz beast with a terabyte of memory.
   - Real world example: Word 2016 takes 15 seconds to start yet Word 95 is opened before I let go of the mouse.
 - Code shouldn't be executed in the browser.
 JavaScript is a sin.
+  90% of what JavaScript is used for can be emulated with CSS hacks, which also sucks but at least it doesn't execute untrusted code by default.
+  - Feditext was designed without JavaScript at first and then I slowly worked some in.
+Sometimes it is necessary, such as for the draggable reply form.
 - Electron is garbage and you can't convince me otherwise.
 - POSIX sh is good for one-off scripts but really sucks at just about every other task, with few exceptions.
   However, implementing programs in it serves as a nice challenge.
-- LISP looks cool but I can't bring myself to learn it.
+- Lisp is cool but I can't bring myself to learn it.
+- [Hare](https://harelang.org) is a cool programming language and doesn't deserve a lot of the hate it gets.
+It's young!
+Give it some time.
+  - I look forward to when it matures, because I will consider writing future projects in it.
+  - Major blockers right now is lack of 32-bit ARM support, which is bad when all of your servers are all 32-bit ARM.
+  - TLS support would also be extremely nice but I still have things I can do without TLS.

 ## Music